utahplt/gtp-checkup/README.md

 $ make
 ```

-Should finish in ??? hours.
+Should finish within 2 hours.